andy-byers/CalicoDB/README.md

 ```

 ## TODO
-1. Write some real documentation.
+1. Get everything code reviewed!
-2. Work on this README
+2. Get unit test coverage up
-3. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
+3. Write some documentation
-4. Better freelist that uses trunk pages (see SQLite 3)
+4. Work on the this document
-5. Get unit test coverage up way higher
+5. Work on performance

 ## Design

 Internally, Cub DB is broken down into 7 submodules.
-Each submodule is represented by a directory in `src`, as shown in the [source tree overview](#source-tree-overview).
+Each submodule is represented by a directory in `src`, as shown in [source tree overview](#source-tree-overview).

 #### `db`
 [//]: # (TODO)